firm-money/docs/docs/technical-documentation/oracles.md

 # Oracles

-Mustang Finance uses Tellor oracles as its price feed solution on Saga EVM.
+Firm Finance uses Tellor oracles as its price feed solution on Saga EVM.
 Tellor provides decentralized, censorship-resistant price data with frequent updates to ensure accurate collateral valuations and liquidation calculations.

 To learn more about Tellor check out this website here: https://tellor.io/